QuarkChain/bench_kvdb/doc/paper.md

 ### Experimental Setup

 This section describes the experimental methodology used to evaluate Pebble’s practical random-read I/O behavior under blockchain-like workloads.
-It summarize the experimental environment, datasets, workloads,and metrics used to measure cache residency and **I/Os per Get**, focusing on steady-state random-read behavior.
+It summarize the experimental environment, datasets, workloads, and metrics used to measure cache residency and **I/Os per Get**, focusing on steady-state random-read behavior.

 #### Hardware and Software